Donald Robert Njegovan Buys 7,500 Shares of Osisko Mining Inc. (TSE:OSK) Stock

-Osisko Mining Inc. (TSE:OSK) Senior Officer Donald Robert Njegovan acquired 7,500 shares of Osisko Mining stock in a transaction dated Tuesday, August 17th.
-The shares were bought at an average cost of C$2.79 per share, with a total value of C$20,925.00.
-Following the completion of the purchase, the insider now owns 179,912 shares in the company, valued at C$501,954.48.
+Osisko Mining Inc. (TSE:OSK) Senior Officer Donald Robert Njegovan bought 7,500 shares of the stock in a transaction that occurred on Thursday, August 19th.
+The shares were purchased at an average price of C$2.68 per share, with a total value of C$20,100.00.
+Following the completion of the acquisition, the insider now directly owns 187,412 shares in the company, valued at C$502,264.16.

 Osisko Mining Inc, a mineral exploration company, engages in the acquisition, exploration, and development of gold resource properties in Canada.
 Its flagship project is the Windfall Lake property that consists of 285 mining claims covering an area of approximately 12,467 hectares located in the Abitibi greenstone belt, Urban Township, Eeyou Istchee James Bay, Quebec.